AlexKsc/marketing-metrics/README.md

 # marketing-metrics

+# Purpose:
-# Purpose: Combine Gas and standard Grocery offer metrics into one single report for Marketing to analyze effectiveness of User Acquisition and Engagement Campaigns
+Combine Gas and standard Grocery offer KPIs into one single report for Marketing to report on and analyze effectiveness of User Acquisition and Engagement Campaigns
+# Future:
-# Eventually - replace the Replace the Engagement Report.
+Replace the Engagement Report.
+Which does not consider Gas content and has unused fields and legacy calculations.